ricardo-jorge-lopes-lab-res/biodiv_museum_course/index.md

 ## training {#intructors}

-The host instructors, from cE3c-FCUL and the National Museum of Natural History and Science of the University of Lisbon (MUHNAC), will share their knowledge and experience on preparing, curating, and using museum specimens.
+The host instructors, from [CE3C](https://www.ce3c.pt)-[FCUL](https://ciencias.ulisboa.pt) and [MUHNAC] (https://www.museus.ulisboa.pt/museu-nacional-de-historia-natural-e-da-ciencia), the National Museum of Natural History and Science of the University of Lisbon (MUHNAC), will share their knowledge and experience on preparing, curating, and using museum specimens.
 This will be complemented by lectures of several invited researchers (presential & online).

 In addition, students will practice how to prepare bird and mammal specimens, how tissues can be obtained and preserved for a variety of uses, and how to obtain coloration data and how to prepare 3D models and digital vouchers.